MagicCap/MagicCap/.github/ISSUE_TEMPLATE/report-a-bug.md

 ---
-name: Report a bug
+name: Report a bug 🐛
 about: Report a bug with MagicCap.
-Only use this if you're 100% sure there's something wrong, otherwise, try "Help!".
+Only use this if you're 100% sure there's something wrong, otherwise, try "Help".

 ---